Bias-Variance Tradeoffs in Joint Spectral Embeddings: Introduction

+To initiate this analysis, we propose the \textit{Eigen-Scaling Random Dot Product Graph} (ESRDPG) as a model that extends the RDPG to multiplex network data.
+The ESRDPG is similar to models proposed in \textcite{wang2017}, \textcite{arroyo2019}, and \textcite{nielsen2018}.
+In studying the omnibus embedding under the ESRDPG, we are able to extend the analysis completed in \textcite{OmniCLT} to the (layer-)heterogeneous network setting.
+Under the ESRDPG, we provide an analytic expression for the bias of the latent position estimates, along with concentration and distributional results.
+Moreover, we establish an explicit covariance between these latent position estimates that enable for the rigorous analysis of algorithms that use linear combinations of these estimates.
+These results shed light on an implicit finite-sample bias-variance tradeoff induced by the omnibus embedding for heterogeneous networks.
 Next, we analyze the impact of the bias-variance tradeoff in subsequent statistical inference tasks such as multiplex community detection and network hypothesis testing.
-We theoretically and empirically demonstrate that applying common clustering techniques (e.g. k-means clustering, Gaussian Mixture Models) to the estimated latent positions produced by the omnibus embedding is competitive with state of the art methods for multiplex community detection.
+We theoretically and empirically demonstrate that applying common clustering techniques (e.g. k-means clustering, Gaussian Mixture Models) to the estimated latent positions produced by the omnibus embedding is competitive with state of the art methods for multiplex community detection and substantially outperforms unbiased embedding approaches that do not pool information across layers.
 Moreover, we propose a pivotal test statistic that can be estimated directly from the data that allow for parametric testing procedures to be utilized in multiple network hypothesis testing.
-We empirically demonstrate that this approach to network hypothesis testing outperforms semi-parametric testing procedures proposed in \textcite{OmniCLT} that rely on unknown model parameters.
-These analyses establish that the bias-variance tradeoff induced by the omnibus embedding under the ESRDPG does not harm, and oftentimes aid, in downstream statistical inference.

 This paper will be organized as follows.
-In Section~\ref{Section: Background}, we introduce the ESRDPG model and discuss its properties.
-In addition, we revisit the omnibus embedding and consider a toy example that highlights the bias-variance tradeoff of various node embeddings.
-In Section~\ref{Section: Main Results}, we provide theoretical results that establish the asymptotic bias and distributions of the rows of the omnibus estimator.
-In Section~\ref{Section: Statistical Consequences}, we analyze the ramifications of these theoretical results on statistical tasks such as latent position estimation, multiplex community detection, and two-graph hypothesis testing, and empirically demonstrate these results in rigorous simulation settings.
+In Section~\ref{Section: Background}, we present the omnibus embedding and consider examples where accurate inference is attained using the omnibus embedding in the presence of heterogeneous network data.
+We then introduce the ESRDPG model and discuss its properties.
+In Section~\ref{Section: Main Results}, we provide theoretical results that establish the asymptotic bias and distribution of the omnibus embedding's latent position estimates and explore this bias-variance tradeoff in latent position estimation.
+In Section~\ref{Section: Statistical Consequences}, we analyze the ramifications of these theoretical results on statistical tasks such as multiplex community detection and two-graph hypothesis testing and empirically demonstrate these results in rigorous simulation settings.
 Finally, in Section~\ref{Section: Extensions and Discussion} we discuss several extensions to the current work.